kao-chinaklp/Cjson/Readme.md

 ## What's this
 A JSON library for practice written in C++.
-The "C" here refers to chinaklp rather than "C++"
+The "C" here refers to chinaklp rather than "C++".
+This project is based on my own implementation of Vector and String, and there may inevitably be some performance and coding style issues.
+Don't complain if you don't like it.